kuldeepyadavky/pwa/README.md

 # Progressive Web App (PWA)

 This project demonstrates how to create a Progressive Web App (PWA) using HTML, JavaScript, and Service Workers.
-The PWA displays a set of artist cards and incorporates push notifications.
+The PWA displays a set of artist cards and incorporates notifications.

 ## File Structure
 ```